British Rail Class D2/12

 British Rail Class D2/12 was a class of ten locomotives commissioned by British Railways in England.
 They were diesel powered locomotives in the pre-TOPS period built by Hudswell Clarke with a Gardner engine.
 The mechanical transmission, using a scoop control fluid coupling and four-speed Power-flow SSS (synchro-self-shifting) gearbox, was a Hudswell Clarke speciality.

 The D2/12 was mechanically similar to the earlier British Rail Class D2/7 but was of more modern appearance.
 The engine casing was lower, giving much better all-round visibility.

 After British Rail

 D2519 was employed at NCB Hatfield Main, Doncaster, South Yorkshire as a shunter.
 It was located there until at least 1984.

-D2511 is preserved at the Keighley and Worth Valley Railway.
+D2511 is preserved at the Keighley & Worth Valley Railway.